Taliban: Relationship with other religious groups

 In December 2012, unidentified gunmen killed four female UN polio-workers in Karachi in Pakistan; the Western news media suggested that there was a connection between the outspokenness of the Taliban and objections to and suspicions of such 'polio vaccinations'.
 Eventually in 2012, a Pakistani Taliban commander in North Waziristan in Pakistan banned polio vaccinations, and in March 2013, the Afghan government was forced to suspend its vaccination efforts in Nuristan Province because the Taliban was extremely influential in the province.
 However, in May 2013, the Taliban's leaders changed their stance on polio vaccinations, saying that the vaccine is the only way to prevent polio and they also stated that they will work with immunization volunteers as long as polio workers are "unbiased" and "harmonized with the regional conditions, Islamic values and local cultural traditions."

+During the first period of Taliban rule, only two known Jews were left in Afghanistan, Zablon Simintov and Isaac Levy (c.
+1920–2005).
+Levy relied on charity to survive, while Simintov ran a store selling carpets and jewelry until 2001.
+They lived on opposite sides of the dilapidated Kabul synagogue.
+They kept denouncing each other to the authorities, and both spent time in jail for continuously "arguing".
+The Taliban also confiscated the synagogue's Torah scroll.
+However, the two men were later released from prison when Taliban officials became annoyed by their arguing.
+After August 2021, the last Jew Simintov and his relative left Afghanistan, ended centuries of Jewish presence in the country.

 Restrictions on modern education

 Before the Taliban came to power, education was highly regarded in Afghanistan and Kabul University attracted students from Asia and the Middle East.
 However, the Taliban imposed restrictions on modern education, banned the education of females, only allowed Islamic religious schools to stay open and only encouraged the teaching of the Qur'an.
 Around half of all of the schools in Afghanistan were destroyed.
 The Taliban have carried out brutal attacks on teachers and students and they have also threatened parents and teachers.

 As per a 1998 UNICEF report, 9 out of 10 girls and 2 out of 3 boys did not enroll in schools.
 By 2000, fewer than 4–5% of all Afghan children were being educated at the primary school level and even fewer of them were being educated at higher secondary and university levels.

 Attacks on educational institutions, students and teachers and the forced enforcement of Islamic teachings have even continued after the Taliban were deposed from power.
 In December 2017, United Nations Office for the Coordination of Humanitarian Affairs (OCHA) reported that over 1,000 schools had been destroyed, damaged or occupied and 100 teachers and students had been killed by the Taliban.